-Here are 10 free things to do in Amsterdam this spring:
+Here are 10 free things to do in Amsterdam:

 Stretch your legs by setting off on foot around the city.
 Free walking tours are typically run by young guides who work on a tip-only basis.
 In just two and a half hours, you’ll be able to see all the hotspots including The Jewish quarter and the statue of Multatuli.